-- Looking at scroll rates.
-This will tell you if people are actually reading your content and where they drop off.
-Bear in mind that it won’t suffice to create good content ‘only’.
+- Looking at scroll rates- this will tell you if people are actually reading your content and where they drop off.
+Bear in mind that “just” creating good content won’t suffice.
 Your blog must also be pleasing to the eye to encourage visitors to keep reading.

-- Checking if people see your buttons such as newsletter signups.
-If your analytics tool says people don’t subscribe to your newsletter, check if the buttons or forms are placed in a “hot” area on your page.
+- Checking if people see your buttons such as newsletter signups - if your analytics tool says people don’t subscribe to your newsletter, check if the buttons or forms are placed in “hot” areas on your page.

 You can read more on various heat map uses in a dedicated section of this guide.

-Experts share the UX improvements they achieved with heat maps
+Experts share the UX improvements they have achieved with heat maps

-With the theory now covered, it’s time for some real-life examples from the market!
-We’ve asked a few experts to share what UX improvements they were able to get from using a webpage heatmap.
+With the theory now covered, it’s time for some real-life examples from the market.
+We’ve asked a few experts to share what user experience improvements they were able to achieve by using web page heat maps.
 We share a few of them below (you can find the full list in a separate chapter on website experience and UX improvements).

 #1 An 8% drop in bounce rates

 Chris Anderson, Owner and SEO Analyst at My Five Guide, shared with us that heat maps helped him create a smarter and more user-friendly web design.
-After setting up a heat map on the homepage, Chris noticed that users were not scrolling to the “Popular Posts” section.
+After setting up a heat map on their homepage, Chris noticed that users weren’t scrolling to the “Popular Posts” section.

 Source: My Five Guide